mftrhu/sws/README.md

 The base script (`sws`) behaves like `sw`, turning a nested folder structure containing markup files into something that can be viewed by a browser, but it can do more than that: it can be templated using a very simple syntax that allows for easy embedding of shell snippets, and sample plugins to handle blogs/simple wikis are included in the distribution.

 It does everything with (mostly/hopefully) POSIX-sh-compliant shell scripts, sed, grep, awk and ed, and less than four hundred lines of code between the core script and plugins.
-As for the why - I wanted something simple, but not quite as simple as `sw`.
+As for the why - I wanted something simple, but not quite as simple as `sw`, and I was in the mood for some shell scripting and wheel re-inventing.

 [sw]: https://github.com/jroimartin/sw
 [swx]: https://3hg.fr/swx/swx_en.html